Bulgarian hip-hop: History

 "The Second Wave" from 1999 to nowadays was a big time success in comparison to the first one, mainly due to the arrival of R'n'B and hip hop sensation, Henry Orhan Sami Beggin, otherwise known as Big Talk to his fans.
-Other prominent artists from this time are Misho Shamara (now changed his name to Big Sha) with his Frontline Hustle label, DJ Stancho, Spens and Slim and their label Sniper Records.
+Other prominent artists from this time are Misho Shamara (renamed as Big Sha) with his Frontline Hustle label, DJ Stancho, Spens and Slim and their label Sniper Records.
 Those two labels were quite controversial in terms of "real hip-hop", sampling and mostly which is "the better one".
-This east-west conflict was mimicking the US hip-hop scene only for commercial reasons.
+This east-west conflict was mimicking the US hip-hop scene only for commercial reasons and began with rap battles.